 Scale is another common pest that can cause a nuisance with your plant collection.
 In their lifetime of twelve weeks, they can lay up to three hundred eggs.
 Most larvae will only take five weeks to be able to reproduce.

+The individual Scale is a small, armour-shaped critter that’ll stay local to the hatching ground for many months.
+Scale can be brown, orange or even white, and measure around 0.4cm when matured.
+The critters will attach themselves to the foliage, stem and/or body of the cactus or succulent.
 Unlike Mealybugs and Spider Mites, this pest won’t produce a web to protect their eggs and instead will leave sticky patches from their excretions.
 In some cases, these areas will become black and remain sticky, caused by a fungus called ‘Sooty Mould’.
-Although this is mostly harmless to the plant, a thin film of fungi will reduce the plant’s ability to photosynthesise, thus weakening its health over time.
+Although this is mostly harmless to the plant, it can reduce the plant’s ability to photosynthesise, thus weakening its health over time.